Thinkwise Cloud

 - Grid row buffer and debounce times are not configurable.
 These settings are used to optimize grid performance on mobile devices.

-For a list of all custom application settings, see Configuration settings for the Universal GUI.
+For a list of all custom application settings, see Configuration settings for the Universal UI.

 Databases for the Thinkwise Cloud

-You can only use SQL Server as RDBMS in the Thinkwise Cloud.
+You can only use SQL Server as an RDBMS in the Thinkwise Cloud.

 Applications in production environments run on Azure SQL Database.
 This leads to the following limitations in production: